 -

-Study Primary Sources: Delve into firsthand accounts, official documents, and personal narratives from soldiers, civilians, and leaders who participated in the war.
+Study Primary Sources: walk through firsthand accounts, official documents, and personal narratives from soldiers, civilians, and leaders who participated in the war.
 Primary sources offer unique perspectives and insights that can bring history to life.
-For example, reading letters from soldiers on the front lines can provide a visceral understanding of the hardships they faced.
+Here's one way to look at it: reading letters from soldiers on the front lines can provide a visceral understanding of the hardships they faced It's one of those things that adds up..

 -